gbdev/pandocs/content/Video_Display.md

 ```

 Even if the procedure gets executed at the *end* of Mode 0 or 1, it is
-still proof to assume that VRAM can be accessed for a few more cycles
+still safe to assume that VRAM can be accessed for a few more cycles
 because in either case the following period is Mode 2 which allows
 access to VRAM also.
 However, be careful about STAT LCD interrupts or
 other interrupts that could cause the LCD to be back in mode 3 by the